What is the Drinking Age in Countries Around the World?

 Drinking Age in Europe

 Although Russia has a strong drinking culture, the government has recently enacted legislation to curb this trend.
-While the legal drinking age is 18 years old, stores can sell vodka and cognac to those over 21.
+While the legal drinking age is 18 years old, there is a government push to change the age to 21.
 Large supermarkets must carefully examine an individual’s ID to determine their exact age and whether they can purchase a particular type of alcohol.
 Different cities allow for the sale of alcohol at different times.
 In Moscow, for example, it is illegal to sell alcohol between 11 p.m. and 8 a.m.
 Alcohol consumption in public places is also prohibited, but permitted in bars and restaurants.
 When someone is caught drinking in public, they must pay a fine ranging from 500 to 1500 roubles ($8-25).

 The legal drinking age is between 16 and 18 years old.
 Towns and cities set the closing hours of bars rather than the state.